-Figure 4 SR05 is a second class pyranometer.
+Figure 4 SR05 is a spectrally flat Class C pyranometer.
 It has a single glass dome to insulate the sensor surface from infrared thermal exchange with the colder sky.
 In addition, the dome protects the sensor against the elements.

 More is better?